 This mistake is consequential because organizations routinely pay big bucks to lure high performers, only to be sorely disappointed.
 In one study, a trio of professors from Harvard Business School tracked more than one thousand acclaimed equity analysts over a decade and monitored how their performance changes as they switched firms.
 Their dour conclusion, “When a company hires a star, the star’s performance plunges, there is a sharp decline in the functioning of the group or team the person works with, and the company’s market value falls.”
 The hiring organization is let down because it failed to consider systems-based advantages that the prior employer supplied, including firm reputation and resources.
 Employers also underestimate the relationships that supported previous success, the quality of the other employees, and a familiarity with past processes.

-All three mistakes have the same root: a focus on an isolated part of a complex adaptive system without an appreciation of the system dynamics.
+What's happening a common mistake — we're focusing on an isolated part of a complex adaptive system without understanding how that part contributes to the overall system dynamics.